Emotion is not opposed to reason but a crucial tool for assessing risk in a complex, uncertain world

 Emotionally charged capacities such as imagination can play an important role in thinking about future scenarios

 Trying to make decisions under conditions of uncertainty poses its own distinct ethical challenges.
 It requires imagination, and attending to feelings of responsibility and care.
 It calls on us to evaluate different scenarios, without full knowledge of future outcomes.
 The Fukushima Daiichi nuclear accident in Japan in 2011, for example, could have been prevented with higher safety barriers to protect the power plants from the ocean.
 Experts had proposed these before, but a tsunami with such high waves was deemed unlikely.
 We can ascribe this to a lack of imagination.
-And while nobody was killed in the Fukushima Daiichi meltdown, thousands of people had to leave their homes, and many will never be able to return.
+Thousands of people died as a result of the tsunami – and after the Fukushima Daiichi meltdown, thousands more had to leave their homes.
+Many will never be able to return.
 While narrow and quantitative approaches might overlook or downplay these harms, a care-based approach is more likely to capture a range of effects on human wellbeing.
 Of course, quantitative methods can be broadened, but doing so requires emotional and ethical reflection to the texture of human experience.

 The Swedish risk ethicist Sven Ove Hansson has argued that there’s an important ethical difference between so-called ‘type I’ and ‘type II’ errors – false positives versus false negatives.
 In scientific research, we primarily aim to prevent false positives, that is, false claims that something is the case.
 But in the context of public policy, touching on the likes of health risks and technological risks, we want to avoid false negatives – false claims that someone is healthy while they are sick, or that a technology is safe when it’s not.
 These ideas can be grounded in care – namely, that we’d rather be safe than sorry – and in turn support the precautionary principle.